LevonDem/PAIRADISE-1/README.md

 3. nIter: The maximum number of iterations of the optimization algorithm allowed.
 Default is nIter = 100.
 4. tol: Specifies the tolerance level for terminating the optimization algorithm, defined as the difference in log-likelihood ratios between iterations.
 Default is tol = 10^(-2).
 5. pseudocount: Specifies a value for a pseudocount added to each count (e.g. values in columns 2-5 of the input dataframe) at the beginning of the analysis.
 Default is pseudocount = 0.
+6. equal.variance: Are the group variances assumed equal?
+Takes value "TRUE" or "FALSE".

 Output: